univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

 --------------------

-The procedure for joining a Windows system to a UCS domain made available via Samba is now described as an example for Windows 10 and Windows 2012 / 2016 / 2019.
+The procedure for joining a Windows system to a UCS domain made available via Samba is now described as an example for Windows 11, Windows 10 and Windows 2012 / 2016 / 2019.
 The process is similar for other Windows versions.
 In addition to the client versions, Windows server systems can also join the domain.
 Windows servers join the domain as member servers; joining a Windows systems as a domain controller is not supported.
-Further information can be found in :ref:`windows-services-for-windows`.
+For more information about Windows in a UCS domain, refer to :ref:`windows-services-for-windows`.

 Only domain-compatible Windows versions can join the UCS domain, i.e., it is not possible for the Home versions of Windows to join a domain.